 The college experience at Hopkins is woven together with a wide support network of advisers who are there to guide students through their academic and personal growth.
 Academic and faculty advisers assist in selecting courses, exploring academic options, and evaluating each student’s interests.
 This is an ongoing conversation that happens throughout a student’s Hopkins career as they’re constantly evaluating their goals, options, and passions.

-From freshman to senior year
+From first year to senior year

 Transition to college